12.05

 Roderick Gordon writes the Tunnels series of books.

-After an unsuccessful attempt to transfer to medical school to train as a doctor, Roderick graduated from University College without any idea of what he wanted to do.
-For several years he wrote music and played in a number of bands, and also toyed with the idea of getting into the films (he was employed briefly by George Harrison’s Handmade Films), but eventually ended up in the City working in corporate finance.
+Born in 1960, he grew up in Highgate, North London, and eventually went to University College where he dabbled in genetics and listened to Joy Division.
+After an unsuccessful bid to transfer to medical school to train as a doctor, Roderick graduated without the faintest idea what he wanted to do.
+For several years he wrote music and played in a number of bands, and also toyed with the idea of a job in the film industry (he was very briefly at George Harrison’s Handmade Films), but eventually somehow landed in the City working for an investment bank.

 Roderick had always been interested in archaeology and palaeontology.
 His great-great-grandfather William Buckland is widely recognised as one of the forefathers of geology, and in 1824 gave what is thought to be the first scientific lecture on the jaw bone of a dinosaur called the Megalosaurus, some twenty years before the word dinosaur itself was coined by Richard Owen.
 Roderick himself was fascinated by ‘what lies beneath’, and when he bought a sixteenth-century country house in Northamptonshire, and found that it was rumoured to have a secret passage beneath it, the germ of the idea for Tunnels was born.

-All through late 2003 and the summer of 2004, Roderick and Brian wrote together, finally self-publishing their first novel in 2005 as The Highfield Mole.
+In 2005, Roderick self-published The Highfield Mole.
 All the copies quickly sold out, attracting the attention of Barry Cunningham, J.K.
 Rowling’s original publisher and founder of The Chicken House, a publisher of children’s books.
-After a period of editing, Barry Cunningham republished The Highfield Mole in July 2007, re-titling it as Tunnels to reflect the fact that it had been changed.
+After a period of editing, Barry republished The Highfield Mole in July 2007, re-titling it as Tunnels to reflect the fact that it had been changed.